Data quality

 • Description: Optional description.

-• Connection Type: Snowflake.
+• Connection Type: Select Snowflake.

 • Polling Schedule: How frequently Observe polls Snowflake for metrics (examples: every 1 hour, 6 hours, 1 day).
 Polling frequency is the maximum rate at which Observe updates data quality metrics and monitors; more frequent polling may increase Snowflake compute costs.